The map of Zhongshan

 The research project is based at the Institute for Culture and Society, Western Sydney University

-Denis is a Senior Research Fellow at the Institute for Culture and Society specialising in heritage studies.
+Denis is Associate Professor at the Institute for Culture and Society specialising in heritage studies.
 Previously he was manager of cultural heritage research at the Office of Environment and Heritage NSW.

 Distinguished Professor of Cultural Studies at the Institute for Culture and Society.
 Ien is an international leader in cultural studies focusing on patterns of cultural flow and exchange in our globalised world.